You wouldn't know I graduated in the top 1% of my class at UC Berkeley in the #1 nationally ranked program by following my patterns as a student.

 Of course there were times when overwhelm threatened.
 Had I known then what I know now, 10 years of collegiate schooling later, I could have prevented a lot of my suffering.

-That's why I'm creating a course where students learn how to over-perform in college and set up for a lifetime of increased opportunities.
+That's why I’ve become a coach to leach student how to over-perform in college and set up for a lifetime of increased opportunities.
 So you don't have to spend your college years experimenting with study methods, struggling to finish essays on time, and figuring out to do with your degree when you graduate.